anonymous12434/Interruption_Attack_on_CFA/README.md

 https://github.com/anonymous12434/Interruption_Attack_on_CFA/blob/a10a431a755b723bea98ce1e2123192fad634411/Sample/NonSecure/Core/Src/attack.c#L107-L110

-Node 2 represents a priviledged node that can only be accessed by changing the variable tAuth to 1.
-In our sample, tAuth is never changed, so the attested operation is not supposed to run this node.
+Node 2 (below) represents a priviledged node that can only be accessed by changing the variable tAuth to 1.
+In this example, tAuth is never changed, so the attested operation is not supposed to run instructions within this node.

 https://github.com/anonymous12434/Interruption_Attack_on_CFA/blob/a10a431a755b723bea98ce1e2123192fad634411/Sample/NonSecure/Core/Src/attack.c#L100-L105